Friday, May 26, 2017

 The movie starts out pretty strong as well as strange.
 We get a man who is alone in the desert.
 He is going door to door of trailer homes to old petrol stations, trying to find clients.
 These early desolate scenes are beautifully shot and very eerie.
 I found myself quite intrigued with where this story was heading.
 This movie has this sense of dread quite early on.
 Once things start to spiral out of control, this is where the film starts to go off the rails.

 Once the movie has our door to door salesman on the receiving end of a sniper rifle, this is where the movie really loses its way.
-The movie descends into this very odd little cat and mouse game.
+The story descends into a very odd little cat and mouse game.
 Our character is introduced to a range of people wearing masks who are on the hunt and trying to kill him.
-The movie gives us little hints as to why these people may be on the hunt for him but it's never really explained.
+The movie gives us little hints as to why these people may be on the hunt for him, but it's never really explained.
 The story goes from a man alone to a man being hunted and never once is it laid out for the audience.
+This is left up to us to interpret what is taking place.

 When it comes to the cinematography in this film, I cannot recommend this enough.
 Director Christophe Deroo has turned in a gorgeously shot little thriller.
 The wide and open landscape shots of the Mojave Desert are stunning.
 This entire production while making no sense, I simply cannot fault this on an aesthetic level.
 It deserves to be seen just for the camera work.
 The film also starts off strongly when delivering the suspense.
 Sadly by the end of the film, all intensity is lost when the film tries to go weird but is a swing and a miss.